 Its ISO code is WS.

 Samoa has a mean elevation of 0 m above sea level.
-Its lowest elevation is Pacific Ocean.
-Its highest elevation is Mount Silisili which is 1,857m above tall.

 It has a Mediterranean climate with mild winters and warm summers.
 Its terrain is mostly volcanic and rugged.